Audio Version [click the globe to change language]

 When you deploy this technique, what starts to happen is that you start to pick up sales velocity.
-This is the basis of how to rank products in Amazon.
+And sales velocity is a key component when it comes to ranking products in Amazon.

-That sales velocity starts to rank your product organically.
+Sales velocity helps rank your product organically.
 It starts to bump your product up in the search engine results within Amazon.

-Within one month of doing this – of tweaking the ads daily and then increasing the budget slowly to make sure I was getting the best performance – I’ve started to increase my sales velocity so that by the end of the month, as I write this, my product is almost in the top 16 now.
+Within one month of doing this – of tweaking the ads daily and then increasing the budget slowly to make sure I was getting the best performance – I started to increase my sales velocity so that by the end of the month my product was almost in the top 16.

-Now I’m seeing organic sales.
-So I’m actually looking at my units sold on a daily basis and my ad spend is a lot lower than it was in November because I’m actually beginning to sell organically.That's the real trick in Amazon: sales velocity = your product on page 1 = organic sales and no ad cost = more profit.Click To Tweet
+Also, by mid December my ad spend was a lot lower than it was in November because I was actually beginning to sell organically.That's the real trick in Amazon: sales velocity = your product on page 1 = organic sales and no ad cost = more profit.Click To Tweet

 Even if your product is ranking on page 2 you have a good chance of catching some organic sales.
 Every organic sale counts because it means you’re not paying for exposure, which in turn means you’re more profitable.

 Ranking products in Amazon is mostly science.
-You need to have a good product of course, and the demand needs to be there in the first place.
+You need to have a good product of course, a well optimized listing (well crafted title and enticing description) and there needs to be a demand for what you’re selling.

-Assuming that those things are in place, then it’s a case of feeding the Amazon algorythm what it wants: sales.
+Assuming that those things are in place, then it’s a case of feeding the Amazon algorithm what it wants: sales.

-Sice your product has no visibility out of the gate, you must pay for that visibilility in the marketplace.
+Since your product has no visibility out of the gate, you must pay for that visibility in the marketplace.
 That means running ads.

-Set your daily budget and run several ads.
-Once you start to see sales, tweak the ads to reallocate ad budget away from the poor performers and toward the winners.
+Set your daily budget to whatever you’re comfortable with and run several ads.
+Once you start to see sales, tweak the budgets and reallocate ad budget away from the poor performers and towards the winners.

 Rinse and repeat.

-Once you start to achieve sales velocity, your product will start to naturally rank higer in the Amazon eco system.
-This is because you are increasing your Amazon sales rank on that product.
+Once you start to achieve sales velocity, your product will start to naturally rank higher in the Amazon eco system.
+This is simply because you’re increasing your Amazon sales rank on that product.

-Once you hit the top 16, you’ll start to see organic sales, and this is where you achieve maximum profitability.
+Once you hit the top 16, you’ll start to see an increase in organic sales, and this is where you achieve maximum profitability.